Learn how to Transform a Dated Bar Cart into this Gorgeous Marbled Painted Resin Masterpiece. This Stunning Bar Cart is one of a kind.

 Just layer all the colors one by one on top of each other.

 You don’t stir it at all and let the colors just sit as it is.

 For the second level I used all shades of Greens from dark to light.

 I did the same as I did with the pink and layered all the paint colors in one cup.

 And lastly the lower shelf which was the third and final one was going to get an all blue color scheme.

 All of them had two common colors which was White and Gold.

-I poured over the purple and pink on top and moved it around so that the marbling effect would take place, when that was dry I moved on to the second one.
+I poured over the purple and pink on the top level of the Bar Cart and moved it around so that the marbling effect would take place, when that was dry I moved on to the second one.